iotaledger/wasplib/contracts/rust/Tutorial.md

 The Iota Smart Contracts Protocol (ISCP) provides us with a very flexible way of programming smart contracts.
-It does this by providing an API to a sandboxed environment that allows you to interact with the ISCP in a deterministic way without any security risks.
+It does this by providing an API to a sandboxed environment that allows you to interact with the ISCP deterministically without any security risks.
 The API provides a generic way to store, access, and modify the state of the smart contract.
 The API can be used by any kind of Virtual Machine (VM) to implement a system to program, load, and run smart contracts on top of the ISCP.
-The actual implementation of such VMs is left to whomever wants to create one.
+The actual VMs can be implemented by whomever wants to create them.

 ![Wasp node image](wasmlib/docs/IscpHost.png)

 Of course, we are providing an example implementation of such a VM to allow anyone to get a taste of what it is like to program a smart contract for the ISCP.
 Our VM implementation uses [WebAssembly](https://webassembly.org/) (Wasm) code as an intermediate compilation target.
-The Wasm VM implementation uses the open source [Wasmtime](https://wasmtime.dev/) runtime environment to be able to dynamically load and run the Wasm code.
+The implementation of the Wasm VM currently uses the open source [Wasmtime](https://wasmtime.dev/) runtime environment.
+This enables dynamically loading and running of the Wasm code.

-Our choice of Wasm was guided by the desire to be able to program smart contracts from any language.
+We chose Wasm to be able to program smart contracts from any language.
 Since more and more languages are becoming capable of generating the intermediate Wasm code this will eventually allow developers to choose a language they are familiar with.

 Because each Wasm code unit runs in its own memory space and cannot access anything outside that memory by design, Wasm code is ideally suited for secure